Nostalgia-3/termcord/README.md

 # termcord

-A bad terminal client for Discord
+A bad terminal client for Discord.